Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/02/load-balancing-with-iis-and-application-request-routing.md

 :::figure{.inset}
 :img{src="/img/2022/02/arr-selective-routing.png" alt="Shows requests for a .jpg file being server from the load balancer and other requests being load balanced to the web farm servers" loading="lazy"}
-:figcaption[Images served from the load balancer]
+::figcaption[Images served from the load balancer]
 :::

 ## Summary